TheRolfFR/firestorm-db/README.md

 ## How to use it

-First, you need to configure the address of the API, and your token if needed:
+First, you need to configure your API address, and your token if needed:

 ```js
 require("dotenv").config(); // add some env variables